blog posts

 Can a password be defined to run the operating system on Flash?

-You need to do the Persistent Live installation of Linux on the Flash, then remove the ubuntu account by creating a new tab with sudo permissions.
+You must install the Persistent LiFlashnux on the Flash, then remove the Ubuntu account by creating a new tab with sudo permissions.

 Conclusion

 Various methods can still be introduced to install Linux on Flash, and these methods are not limited to those in the open-source Linux platform.
-For example, in another way, you can back up your current Linux operating system and boot that backup saved in image mode (ISO file) on a flash using software and create a portable version of the operating system on a computer with all programs.
+For example, in another way, you can back up your current Linux operating system, boot that backup saved in image mode (ISO file) on a flash using software, and create a portable version of the operating system on a computer with all programs.

 As mentioned, we need access to the BIOS settings to run the operating system installed on the Flash.
-To prevent this intrusion, some people encrypt the BIOS, which the user must enter at the beginning of the working system boot.
+To prevent this intrusion, some peoplFlashrypt the BIOS, which the user must enter at the beginning of the working system boot.

 Passing it will not be difficult for experienced hackers and professional users when they have physical access to the device.
 For example, they can remove the small battery on the motherboard.